eulleC/eulleC/README.md

-# 🌍 Eulle Stann Casaquite
+# Eulle Stann Casaquite

 Welcome to my cartography portfolio!
-I am passionate about creating meaningful and visually engaging maps that communicate geospatial data effectively.
+I am a senior student at Augustana College pursuing a degree in Geography, Geology and GIS.
+Over the past few years, I have developed a strong passion for geospatial analysis and cartography, with a focus on using geospatial data to adress geologic challenges.
+I wish to continue my academic pursuit and passion by getting admitted to a graduate program that aligns with my goals.

 ---

-## 🗺️ About Me
-I am a [ with a strong background in geospatial sciences and cartographic design.
-With [X years of experience] in GIS and mapping, I specialize in [key specialties, e.g., geohazard mapping, remote sensing, community-focused GIS solutions].

 ### Highlights:
 - **Education**: B.A. in Geology, Geography, Minor in GIS and Technology - Expected Graduation Date: May 2025